-Our Charity Shop closed again on 5th January 2021 for Lockdown 3.
+Our Charity Shop reopens from Monday 12 April 2021..
 We are currently asking you not to donate stock for the Charity Shop via the Animal Centre, or to the Charity Shop.
-The closure of the Charity Shop for 4 months in 2020 impacted greatly on Branch income and will again during the current closure to mid-February 2021.
+The closure of the Charity Shop for 4 months in 2020 impacted greatly on Branch income.
 We would appeal for financial donations to help us to continue to care for the animals.
 Please donate at our Just Giving Page.

 Although the Animal Centre are not currently open to the general public, please note that the use of our cattery and kennels will still be prioritised for animals brought to us by RSPCA rescue teams.